Alexander A. Arnold: Early life and education

 Arnold was born in Rhinebeck, Duchess County, New York, in 1833.
-He was raised on his father's farm and attended the Starkey Academy (also known as the Nine Partners Boarding School), and then Poughkeepsie College.
+He was raised on his father's farm and attended the Starkey Academy, and then Poughkeepsie College.
 He taught school for a few years then entered the Ohio Law School, where he graduated in 1855.
 After graduation, he went on to study law in the office of Theodore Miller, in Hudson, New York, and was admitted to the New York bar later that year.

 In 1857, Arnold ventured west to Wisconsin and resided for a short time at Elkhorn, Wisconsin, living with a cousin.
 He was there admitted to the Wisconsin bar and practiced his first case as a lawyer.
 He traveled to Galesville, Wisconsin, in June 1857, visiting other cousins—W. A. Johnson and Mrs. George A. Smith—and decided to remain there and establish a legal practice.
 He was elected superintendent of schools in 1861, but resigned in 1862 to enlist in the Union Army.